Difference Between EHR And Practice Management Software

 EHR versus Practice Management Software

-This can be easily understood by recognising that whereas practice management manages a facility’s daily operations, EHRs are a very patient-centred resource, and there may not be much overlap between the two.
+This can be easily understood by recognizing that whereas practice management manages a facility’s daily operations, EHRs are a very patient-centered resource, and there may not be much overlap between the two.

 Understanding the function of electronic medical records is also useful.
 EMR software deals with the documentation of a patient’s medical records, much like EHR does.
 EMRs are restricted to a particular clinic, unlike EHRs.